 Would you like to speak with a British Accent?
 Are you interested in pronunciation training?

 The English Center of Amsterdam is your source for advanced English, pronunciation training, and business English training in the Netherlands and everywhere online with Zoom – always with a top native-speaker business English trainer.
-We help clients learn to speak English fluently with personalized courses online and in person – in Amsterdam, Amstelveen and Den Haag and onsite at your company.
+We help clients learn to speak English fluently with personalized courses online and in person – in Amsterdam, Amstelveen, Hoofddorp, and Den Haag.

 Trailer: Balcony scene